sjbiaga/pisc/akka/README.md

 There are nine cases - of which four are replication - that are "code generation schemes":

-1. inaction - the `generate`d definition has no nested methods (but `Lit.Unit()` is used instead), and the second argument is in case 3: a single `Behaviors.stopped`.
+1. inaction - the `generate`d definition has no nested methods (but `Lit.Unit()` is used instead), and the second argument is in case 3: a single `Behaviors.stopped` statement.

 1. summation - the defintion `generate`d from the summation is the only nested method, and so the second argument is in case 1: a thunk to the behavior returned by the